Policies & Procedures

 Walkways to and from buses, car drop off and cafeteria

 All students are to report directly to their grade level building upon arriving at school.
 ALE has color coded paths to assist your child in getting around campus.
+Students must follow the main blue line until they get to their grade level line.

-Pre-K students will follow blue dots.
+Pre-K students will follow the white line.

-Kindergarten students will follow the red lines.
+Kindergarten students will follow the red line.

 Consequences of breaking school and bus expectations